Canon 70D vs Leica V-LUX 5

 It is notable that the 70D has a microphone port, which is missing on the V-LUX 5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The V-LUX 5 is a recent model that features in the current product line-up of Leica.
-In contrast, the 70D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 70D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 70D and V-LUX 5 can be found, respectively, in the Canon 70D Manual (free pdf) or the online Leica V-LUX 5 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 70D and the Leica V-LUX 5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.